 Your reference letter should be from a past employer or teacher - someone who can vouch for your abilities and share a bit about you and your skills

-Fundraising toward a life-saving operation was introduced to the volunteer program as way to bring the volunteer community together to save a life each year.
+Fundraising toward a life-saving operation was introduced to the volunteer program as a way to bring the volunteer community together to save a life each year.
 The program is also the best proven way for volunteers to spread awareness about Save a Child's Heart with friends and family back home, amplifying your impact and voice while connecting more people to our life-saving mission.

 1) Submit your application here with the required forms (resume/CV and one recommendation letter).

 2) You will be contacted for an interview by Anna, our International Young Leadership Director.
 Please allow up to two weeks for us to contact you.

 For your safety as well as the safety of the children, we require certain immunizations.
 This is to make sure that you have immunity against common diseases and viruses.
 All immunizations that we require are common for children who grow up in the developed world to receive.
 If you have not received any of the vaccinations that we require, you must receive them prior to volunteering.